PriyankaVerma98/Image-Captioning-using-NeuralNetworks/README.md

-# Image Captioning using Neural_networks
+# Image Captioning using Recurrent Neural Networks

 ### Aim :
  - To design and implement image and video caption generation deep neural network architecture.